-In this work, we choose to focus on peak counts extracted from real data, using the pipeline developed to perform the study presented in \cite{Ajani_2020}, which had previously only been tested on simulations.
+In this work we choose to focus on peak counts extracted from real data, using the pipeline developed to perform the study presented in \citet{Ajani_2020}, which had previously only been tested on simulations.
 Peaks in weak-lensing convergence maps are tracers of overdense regions.
-They are the local maxima defined as a pixel whose eight neighbours are smaller.
-The peak function, i.e.~the number of peaks as a function of peak height (in a convergence map) or signal-to-noise ratio (SNR), depends on the non-linear and non-Gaussian part of the LSS.
+They are the local maxima defined as a pixel that is larger than all eight of its neighbors.
+The peak function -- that is, the number of peaks as a function of peak height (in a convergence map) or signal-to-noise ratio (S/N)-- depends on the nonlinear and non-Gaussian part of the LSS.
 This higher-order weak-lensing statistic can be used to constrain cosmological parameters.
 Peak counts are complementary to second-order shear statistics \citep{Jain_2000}, and by combining both parameters degeneracies can be removed \citep{die2010}.

-Weak-lensing peaks are an indirect tracer of dark-matter halos: large peaks are strongly correlated with massive halos whereas lower-amplitude peaks are generally created by multiple smaller halos along the line of sight \citep{yang2011}.
-Low-amplitude peaks can also be caused by mass outside dark matter halos, or by galaxy shape noise.
+Weak-lensing peaks are an indirect tracer of dark-matter halos: large peaks are strongly correlated with massive halos, whereas lower-amplitude peaks are generally created by multiple smaller halos along the line of sight \citep{yang2011}.
+Low-amplitude peaks can also be caused by mass outside dark-matter halos, or by galaxy shape noise \citep{Liu2016,yang2011}.

 Explicit expressions or complete theoretical predictions of peak counts are still an active area of research.
-It is however possible to generate weak-lensing simulations densely sampled in cosmological parameter space in order to interpolate them and use the interpolation as a prediction.
+It is, however, possible to generate weak-lensing simulations densely sampled in cosmological parameter space in order to interpolate them and use the interpolation as a prediction.
 The advantage of simulations is the possibility to incorporate the exact survey mask and shape noise.
-For example, \cite{die2010} created a set of $N$-body simulations in the $(\Omega_\textrm{m}, \sigma_8)$-plane for $158$ cosmologies, \cite{liu-2015} and \cite{Kacprzak2016} used ray-tracing $N$-body simulations in the $(\Omega_\textrm{m}, \sigma_8, w )$-plane for $91$ cosmologies.
-We will use here the \texttt{MassiveNuS} simulations \citep{Liu_2018} to predict peak counts based as in \cite{li2019} and \cite{Ajani_2020}.
+For example, \citet{die2010} created a set of $N$-body simulations in the $(\Omega_\textrm{m}, \sigma_8)$ plane for $158$ cosmologies, and \citet{liu-2015} and \citet{Kacprzak2016} used ray-tracing $N$-body simulations in the $(\Omega_\textrm{m}, \sigma_8, w )$ plane for $91$ cosmologies.
+Here we use the \texttt{MassiveNuS} simulations \citep{Liu_2018} to predict peak counts as in \citet{li2019} and \citet{Ajani_2020}.
 These simulations are described in more detail in Sect.~\ref{sec:simu}.